 Benefits of using Arcion include:

-- No-code connector support for 20+ sources and target databases and data warehouses
+- Native support for the most popular databases and data warehouses

 - Agentless CDC ensures there is zero impact on the source data systems.
 Arcion reads directly from database logs, never actually reading from the production database.
 No need to install a software process on the production system.